WebAssembly/component-model/design/mvp/CanonicalABI.md

 parameters/results are automatically lowered/lifted (with `canon_lift` calling
 `on_start` and `on_return`) or whether the `callee` explicitly triggers `on_start`/`on_return` via `task.start`/`task.return` (defined below).
-The latter gives the callee the ability to explicitly apply backpressure (by waiting before calling `task.start`) whereas the former applies "backpressure" immediately if a sync call is already running.
-In both cases, backpressure is exerted by the `enter()` function which is `await`ed by `canon_lift`.

 In a sync call, after the results have been copied from the callee's memory into the caller's memory, the callee's `post_return` function is called to